We are less than a month away from one of the biggest events on the NFL calendar.

 Who has the fewest 2023 NFL Draft picks?

-The Baltimore Ravens and Minnesota Vikings are projected to have the fewest picks at five.
-Baltimore has one pick in each round except for the second and seventh round.
+The Baltimore Ravens, Minnesota Vikings and Denver Broncos are projected to have the second-fewest picks at five.

 Bonus: Who is hosting the 2024 NFL Draft?